Castor de Andrade: Death and legacy

 On April 11, 1997, disrespecting as usual his house arrest, Castor was playing cards in the house of a friend, in Leblon, alongside Ipanema the most upmarket district in Rio, when he suffered a deadly heart attack.
 His body was laid out in the samba school he was associated with, the Mocidade Independente de Padre Miguel.
 During the Carnival of 1998, the samba school Caprichosos de Pilares started their parade with a minute of silence to honor him.

 Shortly before he died, Castor divided his estate in two parts: his son Paulo "Paulinho" Roberto de Andrade, inherited the jogo do bicho interests, while his son-in-law Fernando de Miranda Iggnácio received the slot machines and video poker.
 A vicious struggle over the inheritance developed in the family.
 Paulinho Andrade was murdered in October 1998, on the orders of Castor's nephew Rogério Costa de Andrade.
 Subsequently, Rogério and Fernando Iggnácio became involved in a war about the illicit gambling interests.

+The violent dispute over the proceeds of Castor's illicit heritage appears to have ended when Iggnácio was executed on 10 November 2020 in Recreio dos Bandeirantes, in the West Zone of Rio de Janeiro.
+In March 2021, the Public Prosecutor's Office of Rio de Janeiro denounced Rogério Andrade as the mastermind behind the murder of Iggnácio.

 On February 11, 2021, a docuseries following Castor de Andrade's life titled Doutor Castor was released by Globoplay.